RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## Start Multiplexer and Registrar Services

-Multiplexer and Registrar will be started as a system service with uid:gid=lens3:lens3.
-Copy (and edit) the systemd unit files for Registrar and Multiplexer.
+Multiplexer and Registrar is a single binary, and it will be started as a system service.
+Copy (and edit) the systemd unit file for the service.
+It is started as uid:gid=lens3:lens3.

 ```
 # cp $TOP/v2/unit-file/lenticularis-mux.service /usr/lib/systemd/system/